ansible-collections/overview/collection_requirements.rst

 Python Requirements
 -------------------

 Python requirements for a collection varies between controller-environment and other-environment.
-On the controller-environment, the python versions required may be higher than what is required on the other-environment's.
+On the controller-environment, the Python versions required may be higher than what is required on the other-environment's.
 While developing a collection, you need to understand the definitions of both  controller-environment and other-environment that will help choose Python versions accordingly:

 - `controller-environment`: The plugins/modules always run in the same environment (Python interpreter, venv, host, etc) as ansible-core itself.
 - `other-environment`: It is possible, even if uncommon in practice, for the plugins/modules to run in a different environment than ansible-core itself.